MaanasaL/CurrencyConverter/README.md

 ### Basic functionality

-1) This application lets the user to select the source currency and target currency.
+1) This application lets the user to select the source currency and get the target currency.
 2) User needs to enter the amount next to source currency to view the equivalent target currency.

 ### Behind the scenes